 Various naturally available fruits, vegetables, and high protein sources like meat, poultry, and cheese contain free glutamates.
 These could induce sensitivity in you if you are allergic to MSG.
 Some of these foods include tomatoes, tomato juice, peas, wheat gluten, broccoli, mushrooms, potatoes, soy, grapes, and grape juice.
 Not all cheeses contain free glutamates and only Parmesan and Rocquefort cheeses have them.

-It is important to check the labels of the packaged foods when you are buying them, as the presence of MSG may be indicated with various other
+It is important to check the labels of the packaged foods when you are buying them, as the presence of MSG may be indicated with various other terms mentioned below.

 Labels That Indicate The Presence Of MSG